How to Make Banana Nut Muffins

 This is the second best bet.
 Use some oil for the sensation of moisture on the palate.
 This happens because oil is liquid at room temperature.
 It’s also my preference to use some melted butter so you get that beautiful distinct taste that only butter provides.
 This way, you get moistness and flavor!

 How to store muffins:

 Muffins can be stored in an airtight container for up to 3 days.

 Can you freeze muffins?

 Place cooled muffins on a baking sheet and freeze until solid.
-Remove them to an airtight container and freeze for up to 3 months.
+Remove them to an airtight container or freezer bags and freeze for up to 3 months.
 You can reheat in the microwave directly from the freezer (about 15 to 20 seconds) or thaw overnight in the fridge and reheat in the oven.